International Flavors & Fragrances' (IFF) CEO Andreas Fibig on Q1 2020 Results - Earnings Call Transcript

 The potential of this combination continues to excite our teams and we are working diligently to make sure we can hit the ground and full sprint on day one.
 Some of our important highlights over the past four months include completed strategic assessment of the future combined company portfolio, joint cross-function integration program in place and operational, created ideation framework to identify, assess and prioritize synergy opportunities.

 Today, we took another significant step forward.
 We have announced our purpose, vision and operating model and executive committee for the future combined company.
 In short, we are announcing who will be, what we intend to do and who will lead our incredible team once we combine forces with the N&B business in the first quarter of 2021.
 Our purpose is the why that drives everything we do.
-The combined companies purpose, applying science and companies for a better world.
+The combined companies purpose, applying science and creativity for a better world.
 We’re focused on our intend to push past traditional industry boundaries and commit to be a force for better, more sustainable future.

 We will shape the future of our industry with best-in-class solutions at the intersection of science and creativity where passionate organizations, made up team members who see their job as so much more.
 Our collective purpose inspires us every day to strive for better.
 It’s not just that we are talented scientists and creators, but that we are passionate about using those talents to generate results for customers and for the world.
-We need both the rigor of scientific expertise and the imagination of new possibilities to create the best results.

-The fusion of both that will lead us to realizing the full potential of this combination.
+We need both the rigor of scientific expertise and the imagination of new possibilities to create the best results and the fusion of both that will lead us to realizing the full potential of this combination.

 Everything we do is for the purpose of improving the world, lengthening life spans, replacing our sustaining resources, enhancing sensorial experiences, solving house problems and more.
 And together, we can do even more good.
 Creative science, scientific art, when science and creativity intersect, the possibilities are better.
-Here, innovation isn’t a business department, it’s our business.
+Here, innovation isn’t a business department, it's our business.
 Incredible curiosity, relentless drive, purposeful impact, innovation is simply our way of operating and now with double the R&D resources unmatched in the industry.
-If you are keeping track, our people can’t wait to get starting collaborating on something new.
+If you are keeping track, our people can't wait to get starting collaborating on something new.
 We are shaping the future of the industry for the better.

 Our vision is our strategy for future success.
 It articulates our aspirations and guides the development of future strategies and initiatives.
 It is a filter by which the endeavors can be evaluated.
 Our vision is to be the partner for essential solutions.
-From day one we will bring unmatched innovation and leading edge insight to anticipate what will be essential to tomorrows consumers.
-Helping all customers meet consumers need is at the heart of our business.
+From day one we will bring unmatched innovation and leading edge insight to anticipate what will be essential to tomorrow’s consumers.
+Helping all customers meet consumers’ need is at the heart of our business.

 We are more than a vendor or supplier.
 Yes, we supply the ingredients, components and solutions you require, but we also united in understanding and meeting the challenges of today and tomorrow.
-Essential solutions means that we will work to make both our relationship and what we provide invaluable to our customers business.
+Essential solutions means that we will work to make both our relationship and what we provide invaluable to our customers' business.
 It pushes us to supply the technology and knowhow that no one else can.
-There’s customers of all sizes across the globe from startup to multinational, we have the agility and the expertise to deliver more of what you need.
-Unmatched innovation and leading edge insight means we are already anticipating what will be essential to tomorrows consumers.
-As we come together as one organization, we can help our customers meet consumers needs faster.
+There's customers of all sizes across the globe from startup to multinational, we have the agility and the expertise to deliver more of what you need.
+Unmatched innovation and leading edge insight means we are already anticipating what will be essential to tomorrow's consumers.
+As we come together as one organization, we can help our customers meet consumers’ needs faster.

-On the operational model well leverage the capabilities and offerings of both organizations to create a sustainable framework that best position our teams, customers, shareholders for success on day one and well into the future.
+On the operational model we'll leverage the capabilities and offerings of both organizations to create a sustainable framework that best position our teams, customers, shareholders for success on day one and well into the future.
 The complimentary structure will focus organization into four divisions, taste, food and beverage, scent, health and bioscience, and pharma solutions.
 We carefully examined how each division goes to market, including customer overlap R&D focus and service level requirements.
 Among other several factors to make sure we created global divisions that we have built for success.

 Just as important as our four operating divisions will be our global centralized functions, each of these will work in collaboration across our divisions.
 I want to call out in particular that we will be establishing a new integrated solutions center of excellence to focus on incubating new business opportunities and total product solutions.
 We’re also creating a center for commercial excellence to support our business and commercial teams through development of best practices, customer insights and analysis, resource deployment, and the optimization of pricing strategies and solutions.
 These two are extremely important as it will be instrumental in collaborating with the business to achieve all revenue synergy goals.

 We also noticed the executive committee for the combined company, including highly qualified and diverse leaders with deep knowledge and expertise.
-If you are interested in the teams background, please check out on stronger, innovationtogether.com.
+If you are interested in the team's background, please check out on stronger, innovationtogether.com.
 I won’t go through all of these distinguished leaders here, but I will note that this was a particular challenging process.
 Most organizations have tremendously talented individuals.
 We are fortunate that as a significant large organization we will be able to create many challenging, exciting new opportunities to further the careers of all employees.

 I'm also very encouraged by the world-class Board of Directors, we are beginning to assemble.
 As shared at the deal announcement, DuPont Executive Chairman and CEO, Ed Breen will join the board of the combined company as the DuPont designee following the close of the transaction and will serve as Lead Independent Director starting in June 1, 2021.
 I am also pleased to say that Matthias Heinzel, President of Nutrition & Biosciences at Dupont will be joining the Board of Directors of IFF following the close of the transaction.
 Under his leadership, Matthias has strategically transformed the N&B business, driving customer-focused innovation, operational effectiveness, and multiple business integrations.
 As an Independent Director, his extensive global management experience and deep knowledge of the industry will support the future company as it unlocks the value of the merger.